29/7/2025

 Information for healthcare providers considering prescribing LDN off-label

 LDN can sometimes be prepared magistrally in consultation with your own pharmacy.
 In that case, the medication is not reimbursed by your health insurer, and magistrally preparation also involves costs.
-Alternatives include: mijnapotheek.nl, Preparation pharmacy Transvaal, Pharmacy the Magistrale preparer en Infinity Pharma Oldenzaal who offer LDN in drop and capsule form.
+Alternatives include: mijnapotheek.nl, Preparation pharmacy Transvaal, Pharmacy the Magistrale preparer, Ceban en Infinity Pharma Oldenzaal who offer LDN in drop and capsule form.

 Are you a healthcare professional with questions about LDN for post-COVID and/or Q fever patients?
 Please contact our medical advisors.
 For questions about post-COVID patients, please contact us via the contact form on C-support and for questions about patients with Q fever via the contact form on Q-supportOur doctors can provide general information about post-COVID and/or Q fever, offer specific advice on appropriate interventions, and consider whether LDN is a viable option as a trial treatment.